 Paying National Insurance is mandatory if you are at least 16 years old and:

-- an employee (or company director) earning more than £242 a week, or
+- an employee (or company director) earning more than £242 a week (the NIC Primary Threshold)

-UK employers must also pay National Insurance contributions on their employees’ earnings, expenses, and benefits.
+UK employers are also liable to pay National Insurance contributions on their employees’ earnings, expenses, and benefits.

 Your limited company is classed as your employer, even if you own and operate the business as a sole director and shareholder.